Income Inequality, Income Mobility, and Taxes

 Showing Economic Data with Dynamic Graphs

 Family earnings mobility from 1980 to 1990 using income tax panel data.
-The graph tracks families in the panel in both 1980 and 1990, so those entering or leaving the sample (marriage, divorce, etc.) are excluded.
+The graph tracks tax units in the panel in both 1980 and 1990, so those entering or leaving the sample (marriage, divorce, etc.) are excluded.
 Quintiles are staggered to show quintile to quintile movements.
-Bubble size shows the fraction of families and bubble color shows each group's original mean earnings in 2010 dollars.
+Bubble size shows the fraction of tax units and bubble color shows each group's original mean earnings in 2010 dollars.
 Press the play button on the bottom left.

 Increased annual earnings inequality 1980-1990 using U.S. income tax panel data.